payprop/html-googlemaps-v3/README.md

 # CONSTRUCTOR

-- $map = HTML::GoogleMaps::V3->new(key => $map\_key);
+- $map = HTML::GoogleMaps::V3->new;

     Creates a new HTML::GoogleMaps::V3 object.
 Takes a hash of options.
-The only required option is _key_, which is your Google Maps API key.
-    You can get a key at http://maps.google.com/apis/maps/signup.html .
-    Other valid options are:
+    Valid options are:

     - height => height (in pixels or using your own unit)
     - width => width (in pixels or using your own unit)